Barszczyk0/Notes/PortSwigger/Client_Side/WebSockets/Cross-site_WebSocket_hijacking.md

 | *WebSocket handshake* |

 ## Exploitation
-Attacker can steal data send via websocket by using configuration below - user opens website, websocket connection is established automattically (no CSRF protectionns), every websocket responnse from server is sent to attacker domain.
+Attacker can steal data send via websocket by using configuration below - user opens website, websocket connection is established automattically (no CSRF protections), every websocket responnse from server is sent to attacker domain.

 Exploit server configuration:
 ```html